GreptimeTeam/docs/docs/reference/sql-tools.md

         return Objects.requireNonNull(dbConn, "Failed to make connection!");
     }
     ```

     You need a properties file to store the DB connection information.
-Place it in the Resources directory and name it `db-connection.properties`.
+Place it in the resources directory and name it `db-connection.properties`.
 The file content is as follows:

     ```txt
     # DataSource